rascol/Raspberry-Pi-PPS-Client/README.md

 The Linux OS was not designed to be a real-time operating system.
 Nevertheless, there is considerable interest in upgrading it to provide real-time performance.
 Consequently, real-time performance improved significantly between versions 3 and 4.
 As a result of that, median system latency in responding to an external interrupt on the RPi ARM processor is currently about 8 microseconds - down from about 25 microseconds in Linux 3.
 As yet, however, there are still processes that need more time to release the OS to other real-time processes.

-At present, Linux OS latency sets the absolute limit on both the ability to precisely time single events and the ability to synchronize events on separate computers.

 ## Measurements of Noise and Latency

 As it maintains clock synchronization, the pps-client daemon continuously measures the interrupt delay and jitter of the PPS source.
 This jitter is predominantly a combination flicker noise in the clock oscillator and OS response latency.
 A typical jitter plot recorded second by second over 24 hours is shown in Figure 3.